agoel2005/accelerated-final-project/writeup.md

 **Why V7 works:**

-Q rotation can be fused because each query is processed independently—we rotate Q once when loading it, then use it for all K comparisons.
+Q rotation can be fused because each query is processed independently -- we rotate Q once when loading it, then use it for all K comparisons.
 This is O(seq_q) work.

 K rotation cannot be fused because each K vector needs to be compared against all queries.
 Fusing means rotating K once per query (O(seq_q x seq_k) work), which is 64x more expensive than rotating it once in a separate kernel (O(seq_k) work).